 India to make opening statement during crucial talks with China on June 6

-New Delhi, June 04: Ahead of the Lt.
-General level talks amidst the standoff with China, India would propose for the restoration of status quo ante in the contested areas.
+New Delhi, June 04: Ahead of the Lt General level talks amidst the standoff with China, India would propose for the restoration of status quo ante in the contested areas.

 Lt General Harinder Singh would lead the Indian delegation for the talks to be held on June 6.
-Lt.
-General Singh would make the opening statement at the talks that would be held at the Chinese Border Personnel Meeting hut in Chushul Moldo.
+Lt General Singh would make the opening statement at the talks that would be held at the Chinese Border Personnel Meeting hut in Chushul Moldo.

 The primary objective would be to restore status quo ante in the disputed areas, both at Pangong Tso and in the Hot Spring sector.
 A source familiar with the developments tells OneIndia that both sides should go back to their deployment prior to the arising of this situation.